joelmccracken/reddup/README.md

 - Deleting
 - Renaming
 - Moving to a predefined list of destinations
-- Running ad-hoc commands entered (TODO)
 - Running custom commands defined in the configuration file (WIP)
+- Opening a shell at location to run ad-hoc commands

 ## Git Repositories